What is NX-Writer?

 • Ctrl+I for Italic

-Notice the word count updating in real-time in the Properties Panel.
+Notice the word count updating in real-time in the Project Footer.

 4